falcon4fun/Tomato-Scripts/README.md

 # TomatoScripts

+Main problem of Entware and Tomato: scripts launched before timesync.
+Therefore, Netdata removes last saved data and starting from scratch

 ### Requirements
 1. timeout packet from Entware

 ### Main mount goal is to:
 1. Check script for duplicates
-2. Launch Entware service only after time sync.
+2. Launch Entware scripts only after time sync.
 Waits 120s with 0.5s checking
 3. Enable swap

 ### Main unmount goal is to: